EvKator/CefIDE/README.md

 # CefIDE
-Convenient IDE for creating scripts (internet bots, parsers) for CefPreter
+Convenient IDE for creating scripts (internet bots, parsers) to use then in your C# programs with CefPreter.
+This is the way to quickly and easily create bots on C#.

+Also uyo can use CefIDE with sctipt as a full bot
 ## Basic Information

 There are 4 tabs on main window: Code(your script), Browser, Stack(CefPreter variables), Log.
 All tabs are selective and with variable sizes